cc-hpc-itwm/tarantella/docs/source/installation.rst

 where ``${YOUR_INSTALLATION_PATH}`` needs to be replaced by the path where you want to install GPI-2.
 Note the ``--with-ethernet`` option, which will use standard TCP sockets for communication.
 This is the correct option for laptops and workstations.

-In case you want to use Infiniband, replace above option with ``--with-infiniband``.
+In case you want to use Infiniband, replace the above option with ``--with-infiniband``.
 Now you are ready to install GPI-2 with

 .. code-block:: bash